Prince Ernst Heinrich of Saxony

-Prince Ernst Heinrich of Saxony, Duke of Saxony (Ernst Heinrich Ferdinand Franz Joseph Otto Maria Melchiades; 9 December 1896 – 14 June 1971) was a member of the Saxon Royal Family.
-Ernst Heinrich was the youngest son of the last King of Saxony, Frederick Augustus III, and his wife Archduchess Luise of Austria, Princess of Tuscany.
-From 1923 through 1945, Ernst Heinrich was Administrative Chief of the association "Haus Wettin – Albertinische Linie e.V.".
+Prince Ernst Heinrich of Saxony, Duke of Saxony (Ernst Heinrich Ferdinand Franz Joseph Otto Maria Melchiades; 9 December 1896 – 14 June 1971), was a member of the House of Wettin and the youngest son of the last reigning King of Saxony, Frederick Augustus III, and his wife, Archduchess Luise of Austria, Princess of Tuscany.

 Life

-Prince Ernst Heinrich of Saxony spent his childhood in Dresden, Pillnitz, and Moritzburg under the parenting of his father.
-The loss of his mother, who left the family permanently in 1902, affected his father and siblings very deeply, according to their own statements.
-Ernst Heinrich, who was only six at the time, was possibly the child who felt this loss most.
+Prince Ernst Heinrich spent his childhood in Dresden, Pillnitz, and Moritzburg under the oversight of his father.
+The permanent departure of his mother in 1902 profoundly affected the grand ducal household, leaving a lasting impact on Ernst Heinrich during his formative youth.